ocoboco/cloud-config-toolkit/usage-tutorial.md

 ## 9. Push and download application configuration

-The real power of Cloud config toolkit comes when you want to store different configurations on remote storage.
-Doing so is pretty simple.
+The benefits of Cloud config toolkit are visible when you want to store different versions of application configuration on remote storage.

-Let's store the version `1.0.0` of `application-config.json` on Google Cloud Storage:
+Let's label `application-config.json` with version `1.0.0`, and push it to Google Cloud Storage:

 ```
 cct push -v 1.0.0 application-config.json
 ```

-To list the versions pushed to storage, run the command:
+To list the versions available on the remote storage, run the command:

 ```bash
 cct ls